-Leberkaese or sometimes Leberkase (in american-german) means literally translated “liver cheese" in German, even though in Bavaria it does not contain any liver at all.
+Leberkaese, or in German Leberkäse, means literally translated “liver cheese”, even though in Bavaria it does not contain any liver at all.
 Leberkaese is a special sausage meat and very popular in the South of Germany, Bavaria, and Austria.
 Find out today how to make a Leberkase Schnitzel!

 It is said that the meatloaf was invented in 1776 by the cook of Charles Theodore, Elector of Bavaria, although this story has been heavily contested.
-It is baked in the oven like a loaf until there is a brown crust.
+It is baked in the oven like a loaf until it shows a brown crust.
 Tastes also great warm combined a roll and mustard, like a sandwich.
 This is a very popular snack in Swabia and is served in any Bavarian Biergarten where you would enjoy it with a glass of Hefeweizen.
 Happy Cooking!

-If you are interested to know how to make Leberkase at home - here is the Recipe: How to Make Leberkase
+If you are interested to know how to make Leberkase from scratch – here is the Recipe: How to Make Leberkase

 dash of salt

-– Place on one plate flour, in the other one the bread crumbs and in the third one an egg, add salt and whisk it with a fork.
+– Place on one plate flour, on the second the bread crumbs, and on the third a whisked egg.

-– Place the slices first in flour, then egg and finally bread crumbs.
+– Place the slices first in flour, followed by egg and finally bread crumbs.

-– Melt ghee (clarified butter) in a skillet and fry them on both sides>
+– Melt clarified butter/oil/butter in a skillet and fry them evenly on both sides.

-Serve them with mashed potatoes and fried onions on top, or with potato salad.
+Serve the Schnitzel with mashed potatoes and/or potato salad.
 You also can place a fried egg on top which is called in Germany “Strammer Max”.